Hindu (schooner)

 The schooner Hindu was constructed by the shipyard Hodgdon Bros. in East Boothbay, Maine in 1925.
 William H. Hand Jr., a renowned yacht designer, drew the plans for James W. Hall of New York City.
 The vessel's original name was the Princess Pat," which is a sailor's song of Princess Patricia's Canadian Light Infantry Unit, currently stationed in Edmonton, Alberta.
 The schooner is a 79 ft long overall half-scale model of a 19th-century Grand Banks fishing vessel.

 James W. Hall promptly sold the Princess Pat to Alphonsus Reybine, according to title records.
 After Reybine's death, executor Martha Reynine sold it to T. Sloan Young in 1929.
 Young changed the name to Saispas, from the French "Je ne sais pas," or "I don’t know."
 The boat participated in the 1930 Newport-Bermuda Race under Young's ownership.
 The vessel placed last, sailing alongside such other notable schooners of her era such as the John Alden-designed Malabar X.

 Roger W. Randall bought Saispas from Young.
 Nowell Ames bought her from Randall.
 Both sales happened in 1935.
 Nowell changed the boat's name to Anna Lee Ames, before selling her to William A. Parker in 1938.
-Parker used the boat to trade spices between India and Boston from 1938–1940, and christened her Hindu.
+Parker used the boat to trade spices between India and Boston from 1938 to 1940, and christened her Hindu.

 The U.S. Navy commissioned Hindu during World War II, where she assisted the Coastal Patrol along the Eastern Seaboard.
 Log books indicate the navy painted her gray, armed her with depth charges, mounted a machine gun on her deck and engaged a German U-boat on more than one occasion.